jvink10/room-view/README.md

 # To Add:

 ## Features
-- Add home page content
+- Add Room page content
-- Add header and footer content
-- Add create page
+  - Main room section in the middle of page
+  - List of photospheres to right
+  - Room settings to left (ping, layers)
-- Add room page
+  - Add background on top left
-- Add photosphere page
+  - Add back to create page button in top left

+- Convert navbar into a component
 - Add loading indication
-- Visual theme - grid planning paper
 - Add date/time to photospheres or other criteria such as weather
-- Add background layering
 - Modifiable by non-programmers
 - Add accounts and storage
 - Actual google maps implementation
-- Add settings (for ping)
 - Add favicon
 - Dynamically change title
+- Add map scale

 ## Fix
 - Photospheres leaving screen boundaries